Shortest Path Lengths in Poisson Line Cox Processes: Approximations and Applications: Single Turn Case

 where

 and

 The ranges of $\theta_1$ in the above equation are as follows.

-\end{theorem} \begin{IEEEproof} From the typical intersection, under the restriction of at most one turn, we can traverse either $L_{\rm x}$ or $L_{\rm y}$, but not both. {Additionally, note that across realizations of $\mathcal{P}^o$, all the other lines almost surely intersect both $L_{\rm x}$ and $L_{\rm y}$.} Let us consider one such line, $L_1$, that intersects $L_{\rm x}$ at $P'$ at a distance $s_1$ from the origin and $L_{\rm y}$ at $Q'$ at a distance $s'_1$ from the origin.
+\end{theorem} \begin{IEEEproof} From the typical intersection, under the restriction of at most one turn, we can traverse either $L_{\rm x}$ or $L_{\rm y}$, but not both.
+Its worth recalling that {conditioned on $\mathcal{P}$, the point processes defined on distinct lines are independent one-dimensional PPPs with intensity $\mu$.} {Additionally, note that across realizations of $\mathcal{P}^o$, all the other lines almost surely intersect both $L_{\rm x}$ and $L_{\rm y}$.} Let us consider one such line, $L_1$, that intersects $L_{\rm x}$ at $P'$ at a distance $s_1$ from the origin and $L_{\rm y}$ at $Q'$ at a distance $s'_1$ from the origin.
 Naturally,

 The length of the segment of intersection $|P'Q'|$ has two equivalent forms for given $s_1$, $\theta$, and $\theta_1$:

 where $s'_1$ is given by \eqref{eq:s2}.
 Now conditioned on $\theta$ and $s_1$ consider the following events: (i) the event $\mathcal{E}^c_1$ (complement of event $\mathcal{E}_1$) defined as the case $s'_1 > t$.
 In this case, for the shortest path to be of length less than $t$ and the corresponding point to lie on $L_1$, the path can only be via the intersection $I_{{\rm x}1}$ and not via $I_{{\rm y}1}$; and (ii) the joint event $\mathcal{E}_2 \mathcal{E}_1$ defined as $|P'Q'| \leq (t-s_1) + (t - s'_1)$ and $s'_1 \leq t$.
 In this case, the both $I_{{\rm x}1}$ and $I_{{\rm y}1}$ are feasible intersection points distances less than $t$ on $P'Q'$.
 We convert the above conditions on $s'_1$ to corresponding conditions on $\theta_1$, given $s_1$ and $\theta$.
 Note that $\theta_1 = \arctan \left(\frac{s'_1\sin \theta}{s'_1\cos \theta - s_1}\right)$.
 Thus, for $s'_1 > t$, we have